ieg-dhr/ghra/README.md

-# ghra
-website of the global humanitarianism research academy (ghra)
+repository of website of the global humanitarianism research academy (ghra)